Written by Molli Carlson. Reviewed by cleaning expert Sean Busch.

 Exposure to dirt is inevitable (and possibly beneficial for developing immune systems), but it’s also critical to keep pathogenic viruses under check.
 While it’s important to clean all of those adorable bottles and toys on a regular basis, it’s important to take caution when doing so: Many cleaning products contain harsh chemicals that can affect infants.

-That’s why we’ve developed a guide on how to clean baby bottles and disinfect baby toys naturally and effectively.
+That’s why we’ve developed a guide on how to sanitize baby bottles and toys naturally and effectively.

 After washing your hands, fill a small container with hot water and add enough natural baby dish soap to make a thick foam.
 Milk can get caught in every part of the bottle, so separate each component (e.g. nipples, caps, rings).
 Fill the bottles with soapy water and use a brush (we recommend the OXO "SteeL") to scrub the insides until they’re thoroughly clean.

 Use a designated, nylon-bristle nipple brush to wash the nipples.
 Since they’re notoriously hard to get clean, it’s often helpful to squeeze water through them.
 Allow them to air dry, preferably on a designated bottle drying rack, before using again.

 If your baby bottles are made of glass or dishwasher-safe plastic, then they can be run in the dishwasher instead.
 Use the basket inside the dishwasher to clip the nipples upright during the full cycle.
 We recommend a hot water cycle, heated drying cycle, and natural dishwasher detergent packs.
 These contain special enzymes that break down milk and formula proteins without using any synthetic fragrance or dyes.